i-MSCP/plugins/DomainAutoApproval/README.md

 **1.** Backup your current plugins/DomainAutoApproval/config.php file
    if any

-**2.** Copy this plugin directory into the gui/plugins diretory of your i-MSCP installation.
+**2.** Copy this plugin directory into the gui/plugins directory of your i-MSCP installation.

 **3.** Edit the config.php file to add domain names for which you want